isralduke/thatbook/13-chronicles-1.md

 He ruled thirty-three years in Jerusalem. <a name="3:5">3:5</a> These were the sons born to him in Jerusalem:

-Shimea, Shobab, Nathan, and Solomon—the mother of these four was Bathsheba the daughter of Ammiel.
+Shimea, Shobab, Nathan, and Solomon — the mother of these four was Bathsheba the daughter of Ammiel.

 <a name="3:6">3:6</a> The other nine were Ibhar, Elishua, Elpelet, <a name="3:7">3:7</a> Nogah, Nepheg, Japhia, <a name="3:8">3:8</a> Elishama, Eliada, and Eliphelet.